abmishra1234/4AM_Club_Coding/README.md

 Since, many fellow engineer was asking some sample running code for better understanding

 before using code here just comment one line of code like below

+Disclaimer : This repositories only for practicing the coding for own and fellow engineer.
+It has no intention to commercial usage.
 //#define FORREF